 - mechanics of solid bodies

 - control and process automation

-The institute is continuously engaged in numerous projects, both nationally and on the international level.
+The institute is continuously engaged in numerous projects, both nationally and on the international level, including the Christian Doppler Laboratory for Innovative Control and Monitoring of Automotive Powertrain Systems.
 Research is conducted into theoretical foundations as well as in state-of-the-art equipped laboratories.

 Role and Key Contribution